peacock0803sz/marp-slides/src/pycon-2021/euro.md

 ![w:430](images/QR%20Code%2053b2ccfa-5479-44ad-9700-1b3f9ed5d49c.png)

-- Slide is uploaded, You can see it via QR code
+- Slide is uploaded.
+You can see it via QR code
     - or, via [URL](https://speakerdeck.com/peacock0803sz/getting-started-with-statically-typed-programming-in-python-3-dot-10)
 - Chat(Element): `#Conference 1: Optiver`
-    - If you hove Combined or Conference Ticket, you can
+    - If you have a Combined or Conference Ticket, you can
 - PEP8 styles in the sample code are ignored
     - Due to space limitations.
 I'm sorry for hard to see